-Early civilizations arose mainly in the fertile plains of great rivers where there was access to means of irrigation and cultivation as well as transportation of crops and other farming produces.
+Early civilizations arose mainly in the fertile plains of great rivers where there was access to water for irrigation and transportation of crops and other farming produces.
 The fertile plain between the Tigris and Euphrates rivers in Mesopotamia in present-day Iraq is known as the 'Cradle of civilization'.
 Civilizations also arose around the Nile River in Egypt, the Yellow River in China and the Indus River in India.

 Apart from a few scattered settlements, ancient civilizations existed mainly in the form of city-states such as Sumer and Babylon.
 These two cities in Mesopotamia date back to around 3000 BC.
 Sumerians engaged in pottery and made simple metallic objects for utility and artistic expression.
-They developed their own language and probably invented cuneiform writing with its wedgeshaped characters.
+They developed their own language and probably invented cuneiform writing with its wedge-shaped characters.
 Hammurabi (1792-1750 BC) was the first king of Babylonian Empire.
-He issued his famous code of laws for the orderly administration of his kingdom.
+He issued his famous code of laws for the orderly administration of his kingdom.1